alpsAyon/Raspberry-Pi-4-Home-NAS-with-Samba/README.md

 |---------------------------------------------|-----------------------------------------------|
 | *Raspberry Pi with mounted SSDs*            | *Access via Finder on Mac using SMB*          |

-> Replace these with your actual setup images and screenshots in a folder named `images`.

 ---

 ## 📦 Requirements